abir0/Manuscript-Matcher/README.md

  - Sigmoid Activation Layer
  - Output Layer

 After training, the model accuracy was ~97% and the train loss was ~0.03 while the validation loss was ~0.06.
 The model was trained for a total of 10 epochs.
 The model was trained on the Google Colab GPU.
-The model training took about 1 hour and 30 minutes.

 After ONNX Runtime quantization and compression, the model size was reduced from ~315 MB to ~79 MB.
 The final F1 scores were: F1 Macro = 0.68 and F1 Micro = 0.58.